-Stakeholder Engagement Property managers Facility managers ESG charter: engagement formalization with a target to cover 100% of the property and/or facility managers involved in managing the assets and 100% of the main service providers.
-This commitment is monitored by the ESG manager, the fund management team, the Sustainable Investing team, Asset management team and by the property management team, in close collaboration with the stakeholders.
-The main service providers (developers, project management, delegated project contracting only) Tenants Tenant engagement: where possible green lease is signed with the tenant with more than 2,000 square metres of rental space.
-This green lease includes clauses to ensure energy consumptions monitoring in order to improve assets environmental performance.
-Regular meeting and discussions between tenants and asset manager and property manager team to discuss tenants' expectations and requests
+Facility Managers This commitment is monitored by the ESG manager, the Fund Management team, the Sustainable Investing team, Asset Management team and by the Property Management team, in close collaboration with the stakeholders.
+The main service providers (developers, project management, delegated project contracting only) Tenants Tenant engagement: where possible, for new commercial assets located in France with tenants occupying over 1,000 m2, a green lease is signed The green lease includes clauses aimed at monitoring energy consumptions in order to improve assets environmental performance.
+Regular meeting and discussions are held between tenants and asset manager and property manager team to discuss tenants' expectations and requests.
+Whenever feasible, a tenant satisfaction survey is distributed annually to occupants, taking into account the limitations associated with certain asset classes or property characteristics.